What’s Left

 ETH Zürich

-By confronting different value systems—the academic discourse of architecture in Switzerland and the lived realities of construction in Istria—the thesis examines the tensions between romanticized projections of the Mediterranean and the actual built environment.
+By confronting different value systems, the academic discourse of architecture in Switzerland and the lived realities of construction in Istria, the text examines the tensions between romanticized projections of the Mediterranean and the actual built environment.
 It argues that these houses embody not only aesthetics shaped by technical and economic conditions, but also complex layers of longing, memory, and social aspiration.

 The work does not aim to resolve these contradictions but to trace the "flickering" of identities, perspectives, and interpretations.
 It emphasizes description over judgment, seeking an understanding of architecture as the materialization of human dreams, fears, and hopes in the context of migration, return, and belonging.